What Is Hepatocellular Carcinoma?

 You usually get chemotherapy on an outpatient basis, which means you don't need to stay overnight in a hospital.
 It can cause side effects, such as nausea and vomiting, loss of appetite, pain, fever and chills, headache, and weakness.
 You may also be more likely to get infections, bruising, bleeding, and fatigue.
 Medicine can ease some of these side effects.

 Alcohol injection.
 This is also called "percutaneous ethanol injection."
 An ultrasound, which uses sound waves to see structures in your body, helps your doctor guide a thin needle into the tumor.
-Then he injects ethanol (alcohol) to destroy the cancer.
+Then they inject ethanol (alcohol) to destroy the cancer.